-The startmon command actually creates a set of predefined conditions, responses and sensors on the mn and the monitoring servers.
+For event monitoring, the moncfg command actually creates a set of predefined conditions, responses and sensors on the mn and the monitoring servers.
 To veriry:

 '''

 lscondition

 lsresponse

 lssensor

+lscondresp

 '''

 Now you can pick and choose the conditions to monitor using the startcondresp command which associates a condition with a response.
 A condition can be associated with more than one responses.